Cookies on this website

 My research focuses on the delivery and evaluation of brief interventions and pharmacotherapies for smoking cessation in primary care.
 Although there are effective treatments to help smokers stop smoking, many are unwilling or unable to quit.
 My goal is to develop novel and effective ways of delivering brief interventions for smoking cessation and identify ways in which we can improve communication between patients and practitioners.

-I am currently involved in a number of evidence synthesis projects, including:
+I am also involved in a number of evidence synthesis projects, including:

 • A living Cochrane systematic review and evidence gap map on Electronic Cigarettes for Smoking Cessation